ssfc/alarm-clock/README.md

 # alarm-clock
 ## Introduction

-This project a desktop alarm clock
+This is a simple alarm clock built with Python using the tkinter library for the graphical user interface and the winsound library for playing  sound alerts.

 ## How to run